Dylan-M/folding-at-home-cookbook/README.md

-# folding-at-home-cookbook
+# folding-at-home

-Download, Install, and Configure Folding@Home on Linux
+Install & Configure Stanford Universities Folding@Home on Linux

+More to come later